LOGIN INTERMEDIARIES BORROWERS

 • Deposit: Most lenders offer a maximum of 75% gross LTV.
 Interest and fees will be deducted from the gross loan (unless you're servicing the loan), but deposits of around 40% can help secure better rates.

-Read more in Who Can Get a Bridging Loan?
+Full eligibility criteria is explained here: Who Can Get a Bridging Loan?
 Eligibility and Criteria.

 How long do you get to pay back a bridging loan?